 100% Petite Sirah

-Brought to California in the 1870s—at the same time as carignan, grenache, and mataro (mourvèdre)—petite sirah is assumed to have come from the same general area, southern and southwestern France.
-It is not the same as syrah—the principal grape of the northern Rhône—but its overall character has more in common with that variety than any other.
-Dr. Carole P. Meredith at UC Davis did the first genetic fingerprinting of petite sirah in 1993.
-Her results showed that indeed it is not syrah, nor is it the Rhône hybrid duriff, as many had assumed.
-The origins of petite sirah remain as mysterious as those of zinfandel.
-In many of California’s old zinfandel vineyards, petite sirah is inter-planted with carignan or mataro, sometimes with grenache.
-Having no identified European origins, it has become as Californian as zinfandel.
+Brought to California in the 1870s—at the same time as carignane, grenache, and mataro (mourvèdre)—petite sirah is a natural cross of syrah and peloursin that came from the same area, southern and southwestern France.
+It is half syrah—the principal grape of the northern Rhône—and its overall character has more in common with that variety than any other.
+The new information on petite sirah’s progenitors and origins is based on recent genetic fingerprinting done by Dr. Carole P. Meredith at UC Davis.
+In many of California’s old zinfandel vineyards, petite sirah is interplanted with carignane or mataro, sometimes with grenache.

 View this wine on CellarTracker

 In order to qualify for user related discounts, you must log in before proceeding with checkout.
 Click the button below to log in and receive these benefits, or close the window to continue.Log In